chrispage1/alpine-nginx-php-fpm/README.md

 The health check can be performed by running `php-fpm-healthcheck` which returns a simple status code.
 For more information, view Renatomefi's package using the link above.

+## Manually building

+To manually build the image, you can use the build script...
+Example usage: `sh ./build.sh 8.3`